illich570/url-shortener-api/README.md

-# basic-express-boilerplate
+# url-shortener-api
-Basic express boilerplate to use as a server for example projects.
+FCC basic API project for APIs and Microservices Certification.